mavryk-network/GoMavryk/CONTRIBUTING.md

 - use the [Corporate CLA](https://github.com/blockwatch-cc/CLA/blob/master/CCLA.pdf) if you work for a company

 The CLA is meant to protect you and us from legal trouble.

-If you need any help or mentoring getting started or making a PR, please ask on [Discord](https://discord.gg/D5e98Hw).

 ## Contribution flow